 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS

-REPORTING OF FRAUD BY AUDITORS
+REPORTING OF FRAUD BY AUDITORRsS

-During the year under review, neither the Statutory Auditor nor the Secretarial Auditor has reported to the Audit Committee any instances of fraud committed against the Company by its Officers or Employees; the details of the same would need to be mentioned, if any, in the Directors Report.
+During the year under review, neither the Statutory Auditor nor the Secretarial Auditor has reported to the Audit Committee any instances of fraud committed against the Company by its Officers or Employees; the details of the same would need to be mentioned, if any, in the DirectorRss Report.

 CORPORATE GOVERNANCE:

-CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNING
+CONSERVATION OF ENERGY,

-With reference to Section 134(3) (m) of the Companies Act, 2013, the details of conservation of energy, technology absorption and foreign exchange earnings are as per Annexure - 4.
+With reference to Section 134(3) (m) of the Companies Act, 2013, the details of conservation of energy, technology absorption and foreign exchange earnings are as per Annexure-4.

-MANAGEMENT DISCUSSION AND ANALYSIS REPORT
+MANAGEMENT DISCUSSION AND

 The Management Discussion and Analysis Report, as required under the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is provided in a separate section and forms an essential part of this Report.